dapplets/dapplets-eth-example/README.md

   }
 }
 ```

-> :warning: Since the browser is blocking pages with problematic security certificates, go to https://localhost:3000 when the application is running and agree to run in **insecure mode**.

 Here we see the URL of the overlay named `'overlay'` for developers mode.
 During the publication of the dapplet to the registry the overlay will be published to the decentralized storage.